ChrisAndre/OR-ActEC/README.md

 ActEC is intended foremost to perform sensitivity analyses on control algorithms.
 ActEC makes use of the pre-existing OpenRocket project and Bill Kuker's Dispersion project to provide an accurate model of a rocket's flight.

 ActEC is being developed in response to RPI's participation in the 2016 NASA Student Launch competition.
 RPI's competition objective is to guide a rocket as close to 5280 feet as possible using variable drag elements; ActEC will fulfill the need for validation of our control systems.

-ActEC is currently in development.
-The estimated date of completion is January 2016.

 Current features/wishlist:
 -------------------------